Teoscar Hernández Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.7 K/9, the sixth-best in the league.
+- The Cubs pitching staff is seventh in the league with a collective 9.5 strikeouts per nine innings.

-- The Cubs' 3.78 team ERA ranks ninth across all league pitching staffs.
+- The Cubs' 3.80 team ERA ranks sixth across all league pitching staffs.

-- Cubs pitchers combine to surrender the second-fewest home runs in baseball (five total, 0.6 per game).
+- The Cubs allow the third-fewest home runs in baseball (seven total, 0.7 per game).

-- The Cubs will send Wesneski (0-0) to the mound for his second start of the season.

-- The righty last appeared in relief on Monday, when he threw 2/3 innings against the Seattle Mariners while giving up hits.
+- His most recent appearance was in relief on Tuesday when the right-hander threw 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.